arnofaure/free-sfx/README.md

 # free-sfx
-A 100% Free Sfx package to play with
+A 100% Free SFX Package to play with.

+Listen to a preview [here](http://arnofaure.github.io/free-sfx/).

 ---